susanadias/iban-app/README.md

  - application.properties
  - subscription api, from postman

-The database used, is H2 (memory database, that is good only for tests) You need had this configuration to access database in your favorite browser:
+The database used, is H2 (memory database, that is good only for tests).
+You need had this configuration to access database in your favorite browser:

 H2 database configuration